 Do you have a business continuity plan?

 There’s no denying that we live in an increasingly uncertain world.
-The recent Coronavirus pandemic, frequent terrorist attacks, coupled with the appalling Grenfell Tower fire a few years ago, have shown us that the unexpected can and does happen.
+The ongoing Coronavirus pandemic, frequent terrorist attacks, coupled with the appalling Grenfell Tower fire a few years ago, have shown us that the unexpected can and does happen.
 Attacks, fire, flooding and viruses – these are all unpredictable threats to any business make it more important than ever to think about a business continuity plan.

 If all your internal IT servers were destroyed by fire tomorrow, how well and quickly could your business be back to normal?
 And have you reviewed your cyber security?